 Other 500-level BIO courses may be added to this list.
 A student should see the program coordinator before taking a BIO course not on this list.
-A maximum of six semester hours in 400-level courses
+A maximum of six semester hours in 400-level courses may be applied to the degree.
+Some 400- or 500-level courses from other departments may be approved by the student's committee.
+A student should obtain committee approval before taking a course in another department.

-- c.
+c.
 Thesis or nonthesis option.
-Students will choose from the following options: - 1.
-Thesis.
+Students will choose from the following options:

+1. Thesis.
 A minimum of 24 semester hours of course work, plus a thesis.
 All courses must be approved by the student's committee.
 The thesis proposal must be approved by the student's committee, the program coordinator, and the school dean.
-Thesis students will be required to present their research in a department seminar. - 2.
-Nonthesis.
+Thesis students will be required to present their research in a department seminar.

+2. Nonthesis.
 A minimum of 30 semester hours in a planned program of courses.
 All courses must be approved by the student's committee.